yashjadhav1595-projects/yashjadhav1595-projects/README.md

 💻 **Software Developer | Investor | Tech Explorer**
 🚀 Passionate about building user-centric, real-world solutions in **governance, transport, and fintech**.
-📚 Currently pursuing a **B.Tech in Information Technology** at Savitribai Phule Pune University.
+📚 Currently pursuing a **B.E. in Information Technology** at Savitribai Phule Pune University.
 ⚡ “Beginner at everything, hungry to learn more every day.”

 ---